jcsokol/ClinQuery/README_TECHNICAL.md

 The ingestion pipeline's runtime and memory usage can be optimized in several places to enable scaling to very large datasets (see performance & reproducibility).

 > ## **Vision:**
 > The long-term goal is a **“Wolfram Alpha for medicine”:** a system that shows transparently how it interpreted the data in response to a query using guideline-aware navigation.
 In medicine this would be invaluable, since clinical guidelines and algorithms are referenced all the time as physicians work up and treat patients.
-Ideally the system would surface the relevant guideline, traverse it step-by-step, and show where the patient lands.
-Physicians would **love** this, and my recent hospital years give me an edge for building it.
+Ideally the system would surface the relevant guideline, traverse it step-by-step, and show where the patient lands. **Physicians would love this**, and my recent hospital years give me an edge for building it.

 ---